grafana/metrictank/docs/metadata.md

 ### Cassandra-Idx

 * type: Memory-Idx for search queries, backed by Cassandra for persistence
 * persistence:  persists new metricDefinitions as they are seen and every update-interval.
 At startup, the internal memory index is rebuilt from all metricDefinitions that have been stored in Cassandra.
-Metrictank won’t be considered ready (be able to ingest metrics or handle searches) until the index has been completely rebuilt.
+Grafana Metrictank won’t be considered ready (be able to ingest metrics or handle searches) until the index has been completely rebuilt.
 * efficiency: On low end hardware the index rebuilds at about 70000 metricDefinitions per second.
 Saving new metrics works pretty fast.

-Metrictank will initialize Cassandra with the needed keyspace and tabe.
+Grafana Metrictank will initialize Cassandra with the needed keyspace and tabe.
 However if you are running a Cassandra cluster then you should tune the keyspace to suit your deployment.
 Refer to the [cassandra guide](https://github.com/grafana/metrictank/blob/master/docs/cassandra.md) for more details.

 #### Configuration